WezSieTato/fastlane-plugin-mint/README.md

 Run [Mint](https://github.com/yonaskolb/Mint) with fastlane!
 Mint is a package manager that installs and runs Swift command line tool packages.

-Available action in this plugin:
+Available actions in this plugin:

  * __install_mint__ - Call homebrew to install mint
  * __mint_bootstrap__ - Installs all the packages in your [Mintfile](https://github.com/yonaskolb/Mint#mintfile), by default, without linking them globally
  * __mint_which__ - Return the path to an installed package executable
+  * __mint_run__ - Run the command with mint, it will install package if needed

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.